openSUSE/news-o-o/_posts/2010-12-17-next-tuesday-social-media-collaboration-day.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2010-12-17 01:19:33+00:00
 layout: post
 link: https://news.opensuse.org/2010/12/17/next-tuesday-social-media-collaboration-day/
+slug: next-tuesday-social-media-collaboration-day
-title: "Next Tuesday: Social Media Collaboration Day"
+title: 'Next Tuesday: Social Media Collaboration Day'
+wordpress_id: 5955
 categories:
 - Events
 - Project
 ---

 Last Monday the second Marketing Collaboration Day happened - with a focus on Marketing Materials.
 The moderators, Chuck Payne and Bryen Yunashko, would like to thank everyone who got involved for their hard work!
 It was a successful day with many items covered, added and expanded for openSUSE Marketing.

 <!-- more -->